Reviews

 While nothing brilliant or startling, it’s good to see some fresh blood on the UK indie scene.
 Most real “punk” seems to really have gone underground (in the face of commercial onslaught), and hopefully will now be reappearing on small label vinyl, as this young thrash combo here.

-Poison Idea Record Collectors Are Pretentious Assholes 12″
+Poison Idea Record Collectors are Pretentious Assholes 12″

 Despite all rumors and confusion, POISON IDEA rages with rapid-fire, foaming bites of outrageous energy.
 This is what you’ve been waiting for.
 This band deals out the goods with frenetic, hammering madness and rabid intensity thrash-style compositions.